Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 * Bike Preference
 <br />

-I will be providng data-driven recommendations and present the findings with a dashboard using Tableau, a JPG of the dashboard sheets will be provided below.
+I will be providing data-driven recommendations and present the findings with a dashboard using Tableau, a JPG of the dashboard sheets will be provided below.
 Check out the Jupyter Notebook for an in-depth breakdown of the codes used in our analysis.

 ## Methodology
 ### Python Libraries
-The libraries used on this project include:
+The libraries used in this project include:
 * Pandas – For storing and manipulating structured data.
 Pandas functionality is built on NumPy
-* Numpy – For multi-dimensional array, matrix data structures and, performing mathematical operations
+* Numpy – For multi-dimensional arrays, matrix data structures and, performing mathematical operations
 * Datetime -  To extract date and time information
 * Plotly, Matplotlib and Seaborn – For all visualizations (including maps and graphs)
-* Geopy – To calcuate distance between positions
+* Geopy – To calcuate the distance between positions
 * Scipy - To check and improve skewness

 ## Dataset